neskoc/mqtt_arrowhead/doc/installation.md

 Passwords chosen in the next/installation step are stored in `/var/cache/debconf/passwords.dat` so if you forget any you can find them there.
-My recommendation is to use same the password everywhere in development environemnt or at least as long you are not comfortable with the system.
+My recommendation is to use same the password everywhere in development environment or at least as long you are not comfortable with the system.
-That will probalby save you some pulled or/and gray hair.
+That will probably save you some pulled or/and gray hair.

-The other thing which is not clear is that you probalby will have to choose
+__Edit 1:__ This caused me a lot of problems.
+I was trying to unlock certificate-files under the /etc/arrowhead folders that are own by root running KeyStore Explorer as ordinary user.
+That was really frustrating and I've spent a lot of times troubleshooting it.
+So most of the password troubles mentioned above have file-permission origin.
+Either runt KeyStore Explorer as root or copy certificate you need to work with and change permissions.

 According to the instruction it is mandatory to currently use the following naming convention __my_cloud__.__my_company__.arrowhead.eu